lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 The deposit system transitions from a push model, where Lido orchestrates deposits, to a pull model, where the Staking Router withdraws ETH from the Lido buffer as needed.
 This decouples deposit logic from the Lido contract and enables two deposit flows: predeposits (32 ETH initial deposits for both `0x01` and `0x02` keys) and top-ups (additional deposits for `0x02` validators up to the 2048 ETH maximum effective balance).
 Top-ups are secured through on-chain Merkle proof verification of validator state via the new `TopUpGateway` contract.

-A consolidation pipeline enables stake migration from Curated Module v1 (CMv1) to Curated Module v2 (CMv2) modules.
-Operators initiate migrations via EasyTrack motions, the `ConsolidationMigrator` validates and routes requests through the `ConsolidationBus` (which enforces execution delays and batch limits), and the `ConsolidationGateway` verifies target validator withdrawal credentials on-chain before submitting consolidation requests through the `WithdrawalVault`.
+A consolidation pipeline is introduced to enable stake migration from Curated Module v1 (CMv1) to Curated Module v2 (CMv2) modules.
+Operators would initiate migrations via EasyTrack motions, the `ConsolidationMigrator` would validate and route requests through the `ConsolidationBus` (which enforces execution delays and batch limits), and the `ConsolidationGateway` would verify target validator withdrawal credentials on-chain before submitting consolidation requests through the `WithdrawalVault`.

-The validator exit flow is updated: On-chain Validators Exit Bus Oracle (VEBO) introduces a new report format with key index data, enabling key-type-aware sanity checks based on upper-bound total effective balance rather than validator count.
-Off-chain Validators Exit Oracle (VEO) exit selection logic is updated to support balance-based prioritization, consolidation-aware exits, and operator-weight-based withdrawals for CMv2.
+The validator exit flow is also updated: the on-chain Validators Exit Bus Oracle (VEBO) introduces a new report format with key index data, enabling key-type-aware sanity checks based on upper-bound total effective balance rather than validator count.
+The off-chain Validators Exit Oracle (VEO) exit selection logic is updated to support balance-based prioritization, consolidation-aware exits, and operator-weight-based withdrawals for CMv2.

 Finally, a deposit reserve mechanism is introduced to protect a configurable portion of the buffered ether for CL deposits, preventing withdrawal demand from consuming ETH needed for stake rebalancing and initial deposits during the CMv1 to CMv2 migration.